 The TMA-2 headphones are developed with professionals - put to the test on stages all over the world.

 The TMA-2 is a modular headphone trusted by artists all over the world.
 Choose from our most popular models or build your own headphones.

 We continue to innovate and seek out new recycled and less harmful materials.
 Thereby contributing to both removing waste from the planet and minimizing our carbon footprint.
-Now in 2021 we have focused our innovation in audio product design by seeking out and implementing recycled materials for each component of the headphones, ranging from sustainable Alcantara for ear pads to Ocean Plastic for speaker units.
+Now in 2021 we have focused our innovation in audio product design by implementing responsible materials for each component of the headphones, ranging from sustainable Alcantara for ear pads to recycled materials for speaker units.